jeffbinder/visions-and-revisions/README.md

 > And his own power that
 > Makes his life complete.

-Here is another version, based on different language model called RoBERTa:
+Here is an alternative version, based on different language model called RoBERTa:

 > They are his cold hands.
 > the aluminum shards,